GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-03-10-accessing-data-at-thredds.md

 Using the graphic user interface (GUI) on the browser, you can navigate to individual files in the TDS directory.
 Both csv and [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) files can be accessed as a simple "click and download" via the HTTP file download method.

-NetCDF can also be accessed using [OPeNDAP](https://www.opendap.org/) and other data access methods listed for individual files (e.g. see [KAN_U](https://thredds.geus.dk/thredds/catalog/aws_l3_station_netcdf/level_3/KAN_U/catalog.html?dataset=aws_l3_station_netcdf/level_3/KAN_U/KAN_U_hour.nc).
+NetCDF can also be accessed using [OPeNDAP](https://www.opendap.org/) and other data access methods listed for individual files (e.g. see data access services listed for [KAN_U](https://thredds.geus.dk/thredds/catalog/aws_l3_station_netcdf/level_3/KAN_U/catalog.html?dataset=aws_l3_station_netcdf/level_3/KAN_U/KAN_U_hour.nc)).
 See the following link for a concise explanation of the available TDS data access services:

 [https://www.ncei.noaa.gov/access/thredds-user-guide](https://www.ncei.noaa.gov/access/thredds-user-guide)